Pamela L. Carter

-Pamela Lawrence, L’12, uses the legal writing experience she gained at Elon Law at her current position as a judicial clerk with the Honorable James L. Gale, a Special Superior Court Judge for Complex Business Cases in the North Carolina Business Court in Greensboro, N.C.
+Pamela L. Carter L’12, an attorney with the law firm of Hedrick Gardner Kincheloe & Garofalo, LLP in Wilmington, N.C., focuses her practice in the areas of civil litigation and community association law.
+She used the legal writing experience she gained at Elon Law to excel as a judicial clerk with the Honorable James L. Gale, Chief Special Superior Court Judge for Complex Business Cases in the North Carolina Business Court in Greensboro, N.C.

 “To make the most of your education I think you have to be willing to put a lot of fun things aside during the school year and concentrate on school,” she said.
 “It's not always easy to stay focused, but if you do, you will see the payoff.”